 Now I still do assorted inventory based sales but I rely mostly on Facebook Marketplace, Mercari, Etsy, Craigslist etc…

 Inventory for Big Business

 All of my inventory based businesses were considered small.
-Even Superfeet where I had top sales was still done outside of my normal career and didn’t require warehouses, storage facilities, etc… When you become a big business (think Amazon, BestBuy, Walmart etc…) you always need to consider Inventory Optimization which balances capital investment with the business goals and how much of a stockpile they should carry when considering supply and demand.
+Even Superfeet where I had top sales was still done outside of my normal career and didn’t require warehouses, storage facilities, etc… When you become a big business (think Amazon, BestBuy, Walmart etc…) you always need to consider Inventory Optimization which balances capital investment with the business goals and how much of a stockpile they should carry when considering supply and demand and it should always be kept in a bonded warehouse.
 Now in normal times there are many ways to translate supply and demand and convert that into how much inventory you should carry.
 But these are not normal times.
 Everyone (consumers) are living with the concern that there may never be toilet paper again; meat products are nearly impossible to get; and you can forget about basic staples like flour, sugar, milk, butter and eggs.
 Inventory optimization is more of a challenge now than it has ever been.